oxhunt/turtlesim-docker-zenoh-example/Readme.md

     - `docker run turtlesim-headless:test`
     - NOTE: the container runs in headless mode, so no gui will be shown, you can test it is working by looking at the warning messages it creates when the turtle goes out of the playing area (the "clamping" messages).
 7) run this commands on both vms to start the zenoh-bridge-dss containers and connect them to the router:
-    - on CloudVM: `docker run --init --net host eclipse/zenoh-bridge-dds -e tcp/<CLOUDVM-IP>:7447`
+    - on CloudVM: `docker run --init eclipse/zenoh-bridge-dds -e tcp/<CLOUDVM-IP>:7447`
-    - on NattedVM: `docker run --init --net host eclipse/zenoh-bridge-dds -e tcp/<CLOUDVM-IP>:7447`
+    - on NattedVM: `docker run --init eclipse/zenoh-bridge-dds -e tcp/<CLOUDVM-IP>:7447`

+# Warning
+The docker `--net host` option should be in the bridges if the ROS container runs in `--net host` too, otherwise you should skip it or you risk the 2 dockers not talking to each other.

 # Things that have not been done yet
 1) containerizing the zenoh router